louiseiyengar/directwines/README.md

 For this project, I used React, React Router DOM 4, and JavaScript's Fetch API interface.

-The App will display Flickr photos that have tags matching terms on three buttons -- you click a button to choose a term for photos that match that term.
-There is also a search form so that you can view photos that match a term you enter.

 ======= Instuctions to view project locally =========